Entry Points (2024)

 Additional Requirements

-Vaccinations The HSE, the School of Health Sciences and the College of Medicine, Nursing and Health Sciences, require students to produce evidence that they have received the Measles, Mumps and Rubella (MMR) and the Hepatitis B (Hep B) vaccinations.
-In line with this requirement, University of Galway, Occupational Therapy Programme recommends that student’s evidence both the MMR and Hepatitis B before the commencement of placement.
+Vaccinations: The HSE, the School of Health Sciences and the College of Medicine, Nursing and Health Sciences, require students to produce evidence that they have received the Measles, Mumps and Rubella (MMR) and the Hepatitis B (Hep B) vaccinations.
+In line with this requirement, University of Galway recommends that students show evidence of both the MMR and Hepatitis B before the commencement of their first placement.
 Evidence of these vaccinations must be provided in the first year of the course.
-Students must satisfy the Garda/police vetting and also satisfy the English Language Requirements where English is not their first language.

 Recognition of Prior Learning (RPL)